kksharma1618/lambda-restify/README.md

 - Versioned apis

 ## Dependency
 It requires node >= 6.10.0.
-Make sure you choose "6.10.2" or above while creating lamda function.
-At the time of writing lamda supports v4.3.2 and 6.10.2.
+Make sure you choose "6.10.2" or above while creating lambda function.
+At the time of writing lambda supports v4.3.2 and 6.10.2.

 ## Getting started

 ### Install the package
 ```
-npm install --save lamda-restify
+npm install --save lambda-restify
 ```
 ### Create server
-See list of supported options [here](https://github.com/kksharma1618/lamda-restify/blob/master/src/lib/server_options.ts).
+See list of supported options [here](https://github.com/kksharma1618/lambda-restify/blob/master/src/lib/server_options.ts).

 ```
-const Server = require('lamda-restify');
+const Server = require('lambda-restify');
 const server = new Server(options);
 ```

 ### Attach your routes and middlewares
 See [restify documentation](http://restify.com/docs/home/) for documentation on server.pre, server.use, server.get (and other http verbs).
-Since lamda-restify uses restify like interface all that docs apply here as well.
+Since lambda-restify uses restify like interface all that docs apply here as well.

 ```
 server.pre(function(req, res, next) {